xcaspar/awesome-original-prompt/README.md

    - Usage examples
    - Author information

-3. When using any prompt from this repository, you must follow the [Prompt Repository License (PRL)](LICENSE.md) requirements, including:
+3. When using any prompt from this repository, you must follow the [Original Prompt License (OPL)](LICENSE.md) requirements, including:
    - Attributing the original author
    - Linking back to the source
    - Following commercial usage restrictions